softbrewery/js-jakkel/README.md

 ---
 - Add Options (strict,...)
 - Add Strict mode
-- Validate everything instrict mode
+    - Validate everything in strict mode
     - Prevent roles and actions with the same name in strict mode
-- Prevent roles parents that don't exist
+    - Prevent adding a role if name is already used for a resource.
+    - Prevent adding a resource if name is already used for a role.
+    - Prevent adding a role if specified parent doesn't exist.

 ### License
 ---